Ichiro cheered at Tokyo Dome, Mariners top A's 9-7 in opener

 Hunter Strickland pitched a scoreless ninth for a save in his first game for Seattle.
 Edwin Diaz, who led the majors with 57 last year, was traded with Robinson Cano to the Mets in the offseason.

-Fiers, making his first opening day starter at 33, was hit hard for three innings and took the loss.
+Fiers, making his first opening day start at 33, was hit hard for three innings and took the loss.

 NOT THIS TIME